What’s The Best Pool Testing Kit? (2019 Guide)

 The indicator panels are easy to read, so you can get quick, accurate results about color matching with the included color chips, and the instructions make it a snap to decipher the results.

-You'll this digital test kit from LaMotte (click here to check the price on Amazon) for its sleek design and ease of use.
+You'll this digital unit from LaMotte (click here to check the price on Amazon) for its sleek design and ease of use.

 It comes with a photometer which you will use to read the results from your water samples, while the digital display gives you your levels accurately and takes the guesswork out of it.

 Instead of trying to decipher between colors, your results are displayed clearly in digital numbers.